squidmin/typescript-labs/src/05-functions/03-functions-and-inference-variables/README.md

 # Functions and Inference variables

-TypeScript can infer the type of a variable.
+TypeScript can infer the data type of a variable.

-Hence, it is possible to avoid the use of the colon for ananymous functions by simply setting the variable to an unnamed function that has type parameters and a return type.
+Hence, it's possible to avoid the use of the colon for anonymous functions by simply setting the variable to an unnamed function that has type parameters and a return type.

-In the example below, all the `myAnonymous...` functions have no type defined but they are all strongly typed by inference.
+In the example below, all the `myAnonymous...` functions have no type defined, but they are all strongly typed by inference.

 <details>
 <summary>Example</summary>